 It may not be an issue if you are only visiting for a short period.
 But if you intend on staying stateside longer than a handful of weeks, some states advise you to get an international driver’s permit.
 Even if an IDP is not mandatory, having one is a good idea.
 The document doesn’t replace your foreign-held driver’s license — it serves as an accompanying translation of it.
 If you get pulled over, the officer can look up the translation of your foreign driver’s license in the IDP booklet in the language of his or her choice.

-To get an international driver’s permit, contact your home country’s traffic or motor vehicles agency to apply for one.
+To get an international driver’s permit, contact your home country’s traffic or motor vehicles agency to apply for one before you plan to leave.
+It takes approximately two weeks to receive your IDP, so be sure to apply well in advance.
 An IDP is typically valid for one year from when you get it and includes your information displayed on the driver’s license.
 You will need to provide a passport-style photo that the agency can attach to the IDP.

 U.S. drivers permits

 A U.S. driver’s permit is not as difficult to get compared to other parts of the world.
 Many states provide study materials (online and printed) and tests in multiple languages.
 The cost of getting a driver’s license is also affordable compared to other countries.
 For example, preparing and getting a driver’s license in Germany could cost up to $3,700 vs. as little as $20 in the U.S.

 U.S. car insurance requirements